Knd9/Knd9/README.md

 :hearts: I’m currently working on ...

   - Django & DRF and JQuery Web Development Software, with PostgresSQL
-  - GitLab, git, Jira, Bash/Shell
+  - GitLab, git, Jira, Bash/Shell, Slack
   - Backend testing with Pytest
   - Some of DevOps like Ansible, AWS and Docker & Docker-compose